Reginald Fernandes: Career

 He sold up to 5000 copies of his books, according to news reports, and some got reprinted; yet "the pundits of the Konkani language did not find any merit in his literature, probably because it was written in the Roman script."

-Reginald wrote fiction and romance, with an "imaginative approach" toe "effective descriptions of the situation".
+Fernandes wrote fiction and romance, with an "imaginative approach" toe "effective descriptions of the situation".
 "Many readers would anxiously wait until his next book would be out in the market.
 There were many instances where he books became the best-sellers," says an article in The Navhind Times.

 He was a writer, and a versatile musician trained in the trumpet and violin.
 Reginald led his own bad, and would perform at weddings, parties, hotels, feasts and tiatr (Konkani theatre performances).
 He has also performed out of India, and was an artiste at the All India Radio.

 His band was called Reggie and his Melodians.Before that, he also was a key performer in bands such as Nellie's Dance Band, Vincente Carmine and his Orchestra, Mikey and Johnie's Orchestra, and Alfred Rose's Rose Buds, besides others.
 Fernandes is also known to have contributed to the music of the Bollywood film industry.

-Life
+Personal life

-Reginald Fernandes was born on June 14, 1914, in the village of Siolim, studied at the parochial school at Siolim village.
+Fernandes was born on 14 June 1914, in the village of Siolim, and studied at the parochial school at Siolim village.
 He later moved to Bombay.
 He began writing in 1932, while he was employed at the band of a Maharaja's palace in what today is Gujarat.
 He also played at the palace of the palace of the Maharaja of Mysore.

 His full name was Reginaldo Basil Fernandes, and his parents were the clarinet player Antonio Caridade Fernandes and Carmelina.
 He lived at Siolim's Aframento Vaddi, a local believed to have been immortalised in the Goa traditional mando song-form as Siole dongra sokolu...
 (Beneath the hills of Siolim), according to the writer Domnic Fernandes, writing in 2009.

-Reginaldo had to become the breadwinner of the family at an early age, after his father died of a paralytic stroke.
+Fernandes had to become the breadwinner of the family at an early age, after his father died of a paralytic stroke.
 He left for Bombay by the coastal steam-ship, and began writing in 1932, to overcome homesickness, according to Domnic Fernandes.